Book IV — The Marshal's Almanac

 When designing a Boss fight:

-- The arena should matter.
-A Stormcaller fight in an open plain is different from a Stormcaller fight in a mineshaft.
+• The arena should matter.
+A Stormcaller fight in an open plain is different from one in a mineshaft.

-- There should be a way to lose that isn’t just dying.
-Sometimes the party survives but the Boss escapes.
-Sometimes the party kills the Boss but the town is destroyed.
-Sometimes the Boss converts an NPC the party loved.
+• There should be a way to lose that isn’t just dying.
+Sometimes the party survives but the Boss escapes; sometimes they kill it but the town burns; sometimes it converts an NPC they loved.
 Defeat is a continuum, not a binary.

 The Bestiary Is a Toolbox

 The creatures collection is not a sandbox of “things to throw at the party.”
-It is a library of mood — each entry capturing a specific flavor of horror that fits a specific region and theme.
+It is a library of mood.
+Each entry captures a specific flavor of horror that fits a specific region and theme.
 Use them deliberately.
-A Skin-Changer is not just a tough fight; it is a question about identity.
-A Threadripper is not just a Veil-Born predator; it is the punishment the Current sends when you channel too much.
+A Skin-Changer is a question about identity.
+A Threadripper is the tax the Current sends when you channel too much.

 Choose your monsters for what they mean.
 The math will work itself out.